Nonlinear Methods for Shape Optimization Problems in Liquid Crystal Tactoids: Numerical Results

-It is convenient to use slightly different parameters from those listed in \eqref{eq:nondimparams} for the two-dimensional geometry, because the energy functional \eqref{eq:LandauEnergyNonDim} now has dimensions of energy per unit length; hence, it is convenient to pull out a common factor of $\xi$ from the definitions \eqref{eq:nondimparams}.
+We use the same parameters as those listed in \eqref{eq:nondimparams} for the two-dimensional geometry.
+In this two-dimensional setting, we envision our domain as a $2D$ slab embedded in a three-dimensional space.
+Therefore, the energy functional \eqref{eq:LandauEnergyNonDim} now has dimensions of energy per unit length or $Jm^{-1} = N$.
 Setting $\xi = 1\times10^{-7}~m$, then, the constants corresponding to those in the \emph{non-dimensionalized} free energy, \eqref{eq:discreteLandauEnergyNonDim}, are

 For the numerical experiments below, we let the surface tension, $\overline{\tau}$, vary from $1$ to $100$ and the surface anchoring, $\overline{\omega}$ vary from $0.01$ to $1.$ This corresponds to a dimensionalized surface tension, $\sigma$, ranging from $10^{-4}-10^{-2}\,N$ and anchoring values, $W$, ranging from $10^{-6}-10^{-2}\,N$.
-Moreover, we artificially scale the Landau coefficients so that the defect size is $\sim10$ its true value.
-The scalar order parameter $S_0$ for the tangential anchoring is initialized as, For the rest of the section, we will refer to nondimensionalized quantities only and drop the bar notation.
+Moreover, we artificially scale the Landau coefficients so that the defect size is $\sim10$ times its true value.
+The scalar order parameter $S_0$ for the tangential anchoring is initialized as, For the rest of the section, we refer to nondimensionalized quantities only and drop the bar notation.

-For all test problems, the initial guess on the coarsest grid is defined on a circle of area $1$ with equally distributed vertices representing the degrees of freedom, $\vec{x}\in M$.
+For most test problems, the initial guess on the coarsest grid is defined on a circle of area $1$ with equally distributed vertices representing the degrees of freedom, $\vec{X}\in M$.
 The initial director field is aligned parallel to the $x-$axis.
 We start by solving the discrete problem on the coarsest grid of size $|M_i| = 16$, where the notation $|M_i|$ denotes the number of vertices on grid $M_i$, and propagate the solution across nine levels of refinement until the finest grid of size $|M_i| = 591,361$.
 For both methods described in this work, after each level of refinement, we perform the equiangulation procedure mentioned above, that improves the quality of the mesh, ensuring there are no irregular elements.
 The preferred convergence criterion is the relative change in the energy $F^k$, with the tolerance set at $10^{-6}$.
 We compare the results from the NI algorithm to those obtained running solely on the finest grid, $M_9$.
 We compare the final energy, $F^k$, the runtime in seconds, and the number of iterations on each grid.